scala-native/scala-native/docs/lib/javalib.md

 [scala-java-time](https://github.com/cquiroz/scala-java-time) provides a native, JVM and JS implementation of the `java.time` packages

+The full timezone database required for `java.time` can be too large for some applications.
+The [sbt-tzdb](https://github.com/cquiroz/sbt-tzdb) `sbt` plugin can  build a custom version of tzdb, which has the minimal data your application needs; reducing the size of the application.

 ## `java.util.Locale`

 [scala-java-locales](https://github.com/cquiroz/scala-java-locales) provides a native, JVM and JS